Mahabala-O/portfolio_MO/pages/posts/Partner_Hub_Guide.md

 ## Interviews

-"Likes:" Users appreciate engagement with attendees, promoting to diverse audiences, and showcasing community artists and creative organizations.
+**Likes:** Users appreciate engagement with attendees, promoting to diverse audiences, and showcasing community artists and creative organizations.

-"Frustrations:" Challenges include limited time and funding for booths and artist payments, navigating city regulations, insufficient communication with officials, and transactional interactions with attendees.
+**Frustrations:** Challenges include limited time and funding for booths and artist payments, navigating city regulations, insufficient communication with officials, and transactional interactions with attendees.

-"Desires:" Users seek to access demographic data of attendees, create connected, human experiences at booths, and implement sustainable practices.
+**Desires:** Users seek to access demographic data of attendees, create connected, human experiences at booths, and implement sustainable practices.

-"Misunderstandings:" Difficulties in managing crowds and lines, using outdated resources, and offering irrelevant giveaways were noted.
+**Misunderstandings:** Difficulties in managing crowds and lines, using outdated resources, and offering irrelevant giveaways were noted.

-"Overall Goal:" CicLAvia aims to enhance partner engagement with attendees, focusing on more human-oriented and less transactional experiences.
+**Overall Goal:** CicLAvia aims to enhance partner engagement with attendees, focusing on more human-oriented and less transactional experiences.